 2. Physically & Mentally Separate from your Work Space

 Separating work life and home life can be difficult when working from home.
 Make sure not to juggle both simultaneously, that doesn’t work.

-You need to define your work hours, breaks and set up your home office away from where you usually spend the rest of your day or sleep (if possible).
+You need to define your work hours, and breaks and set up your home office away from where you usually spend the rest of your day or sleep (if possible).

 Otherwise, you may feel like you’re constantly at the office which can cause remote work burnout very easily.

 Perhaps you can set up a NEW ‘Break routine’ away from your workspace.
 Eat lunch outside, take your dog for a walk — whatever recharges you better, do it, just make sure that you don’t blend in your breaks and work hours.